seegno/bootstrap-glyphicons/README.md

 ## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, bootstrap-glyphicons will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: